 Lodovicus Marius Parutus / Ludovico Mario Paruti (fl.
-1469), secretary to Cardinal Bessarion (see M.E.
+1469), of Ferrara, humanist and poet; and according to M.E.
 Cosenza, 'Biographical and bibliographical dictionary of the Italian humanists' (Boston: 1962) vol. 3, p.
-2617, where Paruti is identified as a secretary to Bessarion from an ownership inscription in a book in Bologna University Library): presentation copy from Bessarion - see above inscriptions.
+2617, a secretary to Cardinal Bessarion: presentation copy from Bessarion - see above inscriptions.

 Nicolaus Uranius Advogarius (fl.
 1495), Secretary to Cardinal Francesco Todeschini-Piccolomini (who reigned briefly – 22 Sept. to 18 Oct.
 1503 – as Pope Pius III): on 1/1r “Iste liber est Nicolai VRanij Aduogarij decretor[um] doctoris canonici ferrarien[sis] protonotarij ap[osto]lici R[everendissi]mi Car[dina]lis Senen[sis] Secretarij [et] Capellanj empt[us] Rome 1495 duc[ati] 2”.